-This document describes the CIS Division policy, formulated according to Technion management guidelines, and the interaction between the general cluster installed at the Technion, that was acquired with the joint funding by RBNI and Minerva project, and new nodes, purchased by academic staff members from their research budgets.
+This document describes the CIS Division policy, formulated according to Technion management guidelines, and the interaction between the general cluster installed at the Technion, that was acquired with the joint funding by the Technion, the Cyber center, the Quantum center and the Energy department, and new nodes, purchased by academic staff members from their research budgets.

 Central resources usage